John J. Kerr

 This

-Peter Kerr and the sister of James and John Kerr of Petrolia.
-I think
+of Peter Kerr and the sister of James and John Kerr of Petrolia.
+I

-this picture was taken in Petrolia in about 1880.
-Her husband moved
+think this picture was taken in Petrolia in about 1880.
+Her husband

-her and the children to North Dakota in 1882 and then to Sedro Wooley, Washington
+moved her and the children to North Dakota in 1882 and then to Sedro Wooley,

-where they settled in the woods.
-Although they always had a large home,
+Washington where they settled in the woods.
+Although they always had

-Anna Jannette's life was full of hardships.
-I have a feeling that her
+a large home, Anna Jannette's life was full of hardships.
+I have a

 To add a